 Adjust current tag settings

 Once you create a list of tags for your signup page, you can adjust how these options are displayed to the people who sign up.
-Using the buttons at Signup settings > Basics, select whether a person can add only one tag to her personal profile or multiple tags using checkboxes.
+Using the buttons at Signup settings > Basics, select whether a person can add only one tag to their personal profile or multiple tags using checkboxes.

 Select the appropriate button.
 Remember to click Save settings at the bottom of the page.

 At Signup settings > Radio buttons/Checkboxes you can change the order the current tags appear on your page by clicking on an option and dragging it to a new order in the list.

 Click the pencil to edit the option.
 Click the trash can to delete the option.

 If you do not add tag options, the person who signed up will only be asked to provide the contact information asked for under Signup settings > Basics.